ejazahmed95/GameEngine2D/README.md

 ### 4. Raven
 Raven is the name of the game engine.
 It is a static library of all the game engine code

-### 5. StandardLib
+### 5. RavenStd
-StandardLib contains all the custom functionalities used in other projects for convenience
+RavenStd contains all the custom functionalities used in other projects for convenience